The hydrodynamic evolution of binary black holes embedded within the vertically stratified disks of active galactic nuclei: Evolution of embedded BBHs

 Simulations of super-Eddington accretion have shown that mass accretion rates can significantly exceed the Eddington rate \citep{mckinney_2014,mckinney_2015,dai_2018}, which is essentially set by how small the radiative efficiency ($\eta$) is.
 Thin disks have typical values of $\eta=0.1$, which lowers to roughly $\eta=0.01$ near the Eddington limit, and can be even smaller at significantly super-Eddington rates.
 For simplicity, we adopt a constant value of $\eta = 0.01$.
 The associated Eddington accretion timescale ($\equiv M/\dot{M}_{\rm Edd}$) is independent of mass,

-We must make a few modifications for the inspiral rate in our binary evolution prescriptions.
+Even with Eddington-limiting our mass accretion rate, it still occurs on a shorter timescale than migration.
+We must make a few modifications for the inspiral rate in our binary evolution prescriptions, as well.
 First, we include a term for the gravitational wave inspiral rate of an equal-mass binary \citep{peters_1964}.
-Second, we neglect the $\dot{L}$ term in Eq. \ref{eq:adot_a_all}, since our hydrodynamic simulations demonstrate that this term only weakly contributes to the binary's evolution (Fig. \ref{fig:inspiral}).
-The sink radii we prescribe are also much larger than the event horizon.
-In real systems, the majority of angular momenta must be either viscously or mechanically transported outwards for material to be accreted, making $\dot{L}$ negligible.

-What is less clear is how drag changes when accretion is Eddington-limited.
-If most material fed to the BBH is ejected by super-Eddington outflows, the diminished gas density should make drag less efficient.
-However, drag occurs due to the gravitational influence of all material inside the BBH sphere of influence.
-If material is only ejected near the innermost stable orbits (ISCOs) of the companion BHs, drag may only be marginally affected by outflows.
-We proceed by comparing two different prescriptions for drag in the super-Eddington regime.

-In the first prescription, we assume that outflows evacuate gas uniformly from the entire sphere of influence, which causes the drag rate to be $\propto \dot{M}$.
-So, when the mass accretion rate is Eddington-limited, so is the drag rate.
-In reality, outflows operate more strongly near the ISCOs of the BHs, and there may actually be very little evacuation of gas within most of the BBH sphere of influences.
-For instance, if outflows only weakly affect the gas density at the semi-major axis, drag may only be marginally inhibited.
-In consequence, this prescription likely underestimates drag because it underestimates the gas density in the black hole sphere of influence.
-Because this makes the time-to-merger longer, the BBHs can grow more significantly in mass under this assumption.

-In the second prescription, we limit drag based on more careful assumptions.
-First, we assume that drag depends linearly on the gas density at the semi-major axis, which is the case for the hydrodynamic drag rate (Equation \ref{eq:adot_a_drag}).
-The gas density is proportionate to the mass accretion rate, $\dot{M}$, which in the case of pure inflow would be constant.
-However, for super-Eddington flow $\dot{M}$ decreases closer to the ISCOs of the black holes due to the loss of material by winds.
-We assume that mass loss due to winds occurs down to the photon-trapping radius, $r_{\rm pt}$, which we define following \cite{king_begelman_1999},

-where $r_{\rm s}$ is the Schwarzchild radius.
-At $r < r_{\rm pt}$, photons are accreted faster than they can diffuse out of the flow, inhibiting radiation-driven outflows.
-So, at large radii, the mass accretion rate is unchanged from its hydrodynamic value (Eq. \ref{eq:mdot_integral}), and decays to $\dot{M}_{\rm Edd}$ at $r = r_{\rm pt}$.
-We assume that for $r_{\rm pt} < r < R_{\rm bw}$, that the accretion rate depends linearly on radius.
-So, when $r_{\rm pt} > a$, all winds are ejected at large radii and the drag rate is $\propto\dot{M}_{\rm Edd}$.
-When $r_{\rm pt} < a$, the drag rate is $\propto\dot{M}_{\rm Edd}\frac{a}{r_{\rm pt}}$ (as long as this factor doesn't exceed the hydrodynamic mass accretion rate).
-The consequence of using this prescription is that mass accretion is limited more significantly than drag, causing inspiral to happen faster relative to mass accretion.
+Second, we neglect the $(\dot{L}/L)_{\rm accretion}$ term in Eq. \ref{eq:adot_a_all}, since in real systems this term can only contribute marginally ($\mathcal{O}(\dot{M}l_{\rm isco})$, where $l_{\rm isco}$ is the specific angular momentum at the innermost stable circular orbit) to the binary's evolution.
+We also make the assumption that whenever the mass accretion rate is Eddington limited, so is the drag rate, since an Eddington-limited disk will be depleted of the gas that drives the binary to inspiral.